makeplane/plane/packages/logger/README.md

 - `debug`
 - `silly`

+## Log file
+- Log files are stored in logs folder of current working directory.
+Error logs are stored in files with format `error-%DATE%.log` and combined logs are stored with format `combined-%DATE%.log`.
+- Log files have a 7 day rotation period defined.

 ## Configuration
 - By default, the log level is set to `info`.
-- You can specify a log level during the first import of logger by passing optional logLevel param in getLogger function.
+- You can specify a log level by adding a LOG_LEVEL in .env.